Building Location-Aware Applications

 The Earth Is Not Flat

-The Haversine formula calculates great-circle distance between two points on a sphere.
-It's computationally cheap and accurate enough for most purposes.
-For distances under 20km, the error is negligible.
+The Haversine formula calculates the great-circle distance between two points on a sphere.
+It is computationally cheap and accurate enough for most purposes.
+For distances under 20km, the error from assuming a perfect sphere is negligible.

 For longer distances or when accuracy matters (surveying, precise routing), use the Vincenty formula or PostGIS's geography type, which accounts for the Earth's ellipsoidal shape.
 The difference between spherical and ellipsoidal calculations can be up to 0.5% over long distances.